PawprintPrototyping/pawprintprototyping.org-hugo/content/english/faq/_index.md

 To our members: thank you for your participation and continuing support!

-### Are donations to Pawprint tax deductable?
+### Are donations to Pawprint tax deductible?

-Pawprint is an educational California non-profit corporation with 501(c)3 tax exempt status, so Contributions to Pawprint Prototyping are **tax deductable** to the fullest extent permitted by law.
+Pawprint is an educational California non-profit corporation with 501(c)3 tax exempt status, so Contributions to Pawprint Prototyping are **tax deductible** to the fullest extent permitted by law.
-Whether or not your donation is deductible depends on your exact tax situation, so please ask your CPA or tax preparer about these details.
+Whether or not your donation is deductible depends on your exact tax situation, so please ask your CPA or tax agent about these details.
 Please contact [cfo@pawprintprototyping.org](mailto:cfo@pawprintprototyping.org) if you require documentation of your donation.

-### Are membership dues tax deductable?
+### Are membership dues tax deductible?

 Maybe - there are too many factors for a solid answer here, whether membership dues are deductible depends mainly on the amount of value you obtain from paying dues, and [a slew of other factors](https://www.irs.gov/publications/p526#en_US_2010_publink1000229659).
 Please get in touch with your tax attorney to evaluate your situation